timescale/docs/getting-started/index.md

 <CloudIntro />

-Timescale offers two products: a time-series database with TimescaleDB, and Dynamic PostgreSQL.
+Timescale offers two products: a Time-series and Dynamic PostgreSQL database service.
 The time-series database is optimized for your time-series and analytics workloads.
 Dynamic PostgreSQL is built for all of other production database workloads.
 Both products have everything the Timescale data platform has to offer.
 This guide walks you through creating a time-series